TMoCo/RavenEngine/RavenEngine/Raven/Source/Scripts/ReadMe.md

 <img src="pic/3.jpg">

-##### 4. for the third one, I will generate a meta file to save params when you modified them in editor.
-(Not implementation)
+##### 4. for the third one, it will generate a meta file to save params when you modified them in editor.